Hyundai extends warranty and free services by 2 months in view of Covid-19

 The company has fully digitised the buying experience for customers in the country.
 The facilities can also be experienced via 360 Degree Digital & Contact-less Service.

-The company says that from online service booking, vehicle status update, Pick & Drop from home/ office to online payment facility, its customers can make use of all these facilities through its digital portal.
+The company says that from online service booking, vehicle status update, pick and drop from home/ office to online payment, its customers can make use of all these facilities through its digital portal.
 Hyundai has a network of over 1300 workshops in India.

 (Also Read: Hyundai to invest billions in US to advance EVs, robotics)